-The diagrams at the bottom of Fig. 2 show the total estimated PAN retrieval error, measurement noise and the major error components for both geolocations, whereas all error components are 1-sigma uncertainties.
-The error estimation is based on the actual retrieved temperatures, tangent heights, PAN profiles and simulated spectra and Jacobians of the final iteration (cf. Glatthor et al., 2004).
-For the tropical geolocation (left) the total error is 5% at the lowermost useable tangent height (13 km), increases to 5 40% at the tropopause (17 km) and remains above 30% at higher altitudes.
-Measurement noise increases from 3% at 13 km to more than 25 % at the tropopause.
+For the tropical geolocation the total error is minimal (5%)at the lowermost useable tangent height (13 km), because here the sensitivity of the retrieval is maximal, expressed by the maximum of the averaging kernel at this altitude.
+Due to the considerably smaller averaging kernel the error is larger at 11 km.
+Towards higher altitudes, where the PAN amount declines rapidly, the total error increases to 40% at the tropopause (17 km) and remains above 30% in the stratosphere.
+The stratospheric error estimates do not approach or exceed 100%, because, among other things, the smoothing error is not taken into account in our error assessment.
+Measurement noise increases from 3% at 13 km to more than 25% at the tropopause.
 Except for 13 km, uncertain knowledge on the instrumental line-of-sight (LOS) is the dominant error contribution in the altitude range 10-17 km.
-Further important parameter errors in this altitude range are the uncertainties in spectroscopic data, instrumental line shape (ILS), temperature and, above 15 km, in the ozone vmr.
-The spectroscopic uncertainty is around 3% at most altitudes, which corresponds to the assumed 1-sigma error of the PAN cross sections at 250 K of 3.2% (cf. Allen et al., 2005a, b).
+Further important error sources in this altitude range are the uncertainties in spectroscopic data, instrumental line shape (ILS), temperature and, above 15 km, in the ozone vmr.
+The spectroscopic uncertainty is around 3% at most altitudes, which corresponds to the assumed 1-sigma error of 3.2% of the PAN cross sections at 250 K (cf. Allen et al., 2005b, c).
 Uncertain knowledge on ILS and temperature causes errors of up to 3 and 4%, respectively, in the altitude range 10-17 km.
 The error due to unknown knowledge on ozone, as calculated from the estimated standard deviation (ESD) of the pre-fitted ozone profile, is 7% at 17 km, but decreases rapidly towards lower altitudes.
-At the northern midlatitude geolocation (bottom right), where considerably lower PAN amounts were detected, the total error amounts to 14-20% around the tropopause (9 km).
-Towards lower altitudes the error increases strongly up to 75% at 5 km, whereas it increases up to 30% in the lower stratosphere.
-Measurement noise is between 5% at 8 km and 25% in the stratosphere.
-The main reason for the strong error increase at the lowermost altitudes is the uncertainty in LOS.
-Further major error components are the same as for the East African case.
+At the northern midlatitude geolocation (bottom right), where considerably lower PAN amounts were detected, the total error amounts to 14-20% between 7 and 12 km.
+Towards lower altitudes the total error increases strongly up to 75% at 5 km because of decreasing sensitivity of the retrieval (cf. Fig. 2, middle right).
+Due to declining PAN amounts the error increases up to 30% in the lower stratosphere.
+The main error component below 9 km is the uncertainty in LOS and above 9km the noise error, the latter ranging from 5% at 8 km to 25% in the stratosphere.
+Further major error components are the same as at the East African location.
+The upper tropospheric total errors derived here are considerably smaller than the natural variability of PAN, which, e.g., in a compilation given by Roberts et al. (2004) ranges from 20 to 700 pptv.